WybeBosch/spicetify-funny-http-intercept/README.md

 7. Profit.
 It turns the spicetify http update requests into a https command on our end, and adds the auth header.

+8. Profit deleted, because once you update spicetify, you would need to recompile the binary again to use HTTP so this entire project is completely useless! :D